 A lot of people take training seriously—always giving it their all during intense workouts day after day—but fail to have the same sentiment towards recovery days.
 What they don’t realize is that muscle recovery is just as, if not more important than a sweat session alone.
 Why?
 Let’s dive in.

-Muscle Recovery: What it Means and Why it Matters
+Means and Why it Matters

 When you work out, you cause microscopic damage to your muscle cells.
 Because of the stress and fatigue your body is under during exercise, hormone and enzyme levels fluctuate, and inflammation increases.

 Those things might sound bad, but they’re not.
 In fact, they can lead to fat loss, an increased metabolism, increased strength, and muscle growth—but only if you properly recover.

 There are a few different types of recovery: immediate, short-term, and training recovery.
 Think of immediate recovery as the snippets of time between movements.
 For instance, when you’re on a jog, immediate recovery is the time between each stride.

 Short-term recovery can be thought of as the time between sets of exercises.
 For example, the rest periods between sprint intervals.

 Training recovery is the type you should care about most, and it’s the period of time between when one workout ends and the next begins.
 But, suggestions on how much time that should entail is widely varied.